 Agar Plasticity

-Packing Based On Seaweed – Agar Plasticity is a materials research project exploring agar as an alternative to synthetic plastics.
-Agar is a traditional Japanese food that is often used to make sweets.
+Packing based on seaweed – Agar Plasticity is a materials research project investigating agar as an alternative to synthetic plastics.
+Agar is a traditional Japanese foodstuff that is often used to make sweets.
 However, it is also used worldwide in the scientific and medical fields.
-It is sold mainly in dried state in the form of blocks, flakes and[...]
+It is mainly sold in its driedstate in the form of blocks, flakes and[...]

 Learn more